MetaDocencia/SitioWeb-NV/content/quehacemos/index.en.md

         - name: "MetaDocencia in the Media"
           description: |
             <div style="height:3px;background:#111827;border-radius:6px;margin:0 0 0.5rem 0;"></div>
-            Explore how the press is covering our impact in science and education.
+            Explore how the press is covering our impact in science and education
             <br>
             <a href="https://metadocencia.org/en/prensas/"
                class="mt-2 inline-block font-semibold px-4 py-2 rounded-md"